WHY GENTLE SLEEP TRAINING IS REALLY IMPORTANT

 Gentle sleep training without cry it out is a much less harsh way to help baby get into a sleeping pattern.
 There are different ways to do this.

-- You can make sure you have a good bedtime routine which will signal to baby that its almost time to go to sleep.
+- You can make sure you have a good bedtime routine which will signal to your baby that its almost time to go to sleep.
 Incorporating a bathing routine can help with this.

 - Also having a set bedtime will help to bring around routine,